-Name: Press the RIGHT or LEFT Cursor keys to move from space to space, and press the UP or DOWN Cursor keys to set the letter or number.
-All upper and lower case letters are available, as well as digits 0-9 and some punctuation symbols.
+When the Edit Track dialog box appears, use the Cursor keys to move between fields.
+In the Name field, the UP and DOWN Cursor keys change the letter or number.
+All upper and lower case letters are available, as well as digits 0-9 and some punctuation characters.
+You can exit the Name field with the LEFT and RIGHT Cursor keys or by pressing the EXIT key.
+Select Save and press the RIGHT Cursor key to save your changes.